"All customer purchases have important preceding actions, which is why understanding the whole customer journey is crucial..."

-As an automotive parts retailer who trades online, you can increase your sales by advertising on Google.
+As an online automotive parts retailer, you can increase your sales by advertising on Google.
 But with a wide variety of automotive products available and a diverse range of customer types, it’s crucial to ensure that your Google Ads display to the right people at the right time - and that your ads encourage them to purchase.
 This blog post explains how car parts retailers should approach Google Ads campaigns.

 Who are your customers in car parts retail?

-Identifying your target customer group or groups is crucial because it guides the question of how knowledgeable your customers are.
-Understanding your customers’ level of knowledge will help inform you what they want to buy and how they are searching for the part they need.
+Identifying your target customer group or groups is crucial because it guides the question of your customers' knowledge.
+Understanding your customers’ level of knowledge will help inform you about what they want to buy and how they are searching for the part they need.

-Customer demographic criteria such as their typical age will also impact your product offer, how you should advertise to your target customer group, and when.
+Customer demographic criteria such as their typical age will also impact your product offer, how to advertise to your target customer group, and when.

-Take prestige or classic cars - these are more likely to be owned by older customers who generally have more disposable income and time.
-At the opposite end, the younger market is typically attracted to lower value, smaller cars - albeit with potential for conversion and customisation.
-These groups will not only want different things, but they’re likely to search in different ways.
+Take prestige or classic cars - these are more likely to be owned by older customers with more disposable income and time.
+Conversely, the younger market is typically attracted to lower-value, smaller cars - albeit with potential for conversion and customisation.
+These groups will not only want different things but will likely search in different ways.

 What car parts are you selling?